CodeIslandDe/FlyWayModules/README.md

-# FlyWayModules
+# FlywayModules
-Migrate your DB with multiple projects (modules) within FlyWay.
+Migrate your DB with multiple projects (modules) within Flyway.